The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 Areas for improvement

-The Lanieri oxford shirt
+The Lanieri Oxford Shirt

-• The fall of the pass.
+• The fall of the collar.

 Areas for improvement